wombleton/gitlaw-nz/acts/C/Charities Act 2005.md

 ##### 38 Offence to contravene section 37

-*   (1) Every person who acts in contravention of [section 37(1)][54] or section 37(3) commits an offence and is liable on summary conviction to a fine not exceeding $30,000\.
+*   (1) Every person who acts in contravention of [section 37(1)][54] or section 37(3) commits an offence and is liable on conviction to a fine not exceeding $30,000\.

-    (2) Proceedings for an offence against subsection (1) may be commenced within 2 years after the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.
+    (2) Despite anything to the contrary in [section 25][155] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against subsection (1) ends on the date that is 2 years after the date on which the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.

+    Section 38(1): amended, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 38(2): replaced, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Duty of telephone and Internet collectors